Cepodem 50 MG Suspension

 Is it habit forming?

-There are no habit forming tendencies reported with this medication.
+There are no habit forming tendencies reported with this drug.

 Are there any breast-feeding warnings?

-No, this medication is not safe for breastfeeding women as it can affect the baby.
+No, this drug is not safe for breastfeeding women as it can affect the baby.

 Is It safe with alcohol?